Monday, 20 November 2023

 Brickhill is good about listing Australian, Canadian, American members of 617 Squadron.
 But everyone was White – that is just how it was.

 I briefly attended an evening of the Nottingham Poetry Festival a couple of weeks ago.
 The evening was in a pub where I spend a lot of my time anyway.
 I arrived an hour before the event started, since they started very late.
 I left after about 80 minutes because I was finding it hard to equate being drunk with being angry – I was used to being happy in that pub but I wasn't feeling happy.
 The level of poetry was infinitely low and after studying the brochure I felt that I was facing not only an evening of “open mike” idiocy but a whole weekend of it.
 This was not quite true, since one of the people reading for five minutes each was Sonya somebody, who writes poems about mathematics and is genuinely interesting.
 I heard a full set from her at the event last year.
 I didn’t catch her second name but I am sure it is in a notebook from 2022.
-The event was sponsored by a local brewery and while I like their beer I have been told that there was no central planning and that all the events were “pop-up” events, where people made up schemes and submitted them for inclusion.
+The event was sponsored by a local brewery, and, while I like their beer, I have been told that there was no central planning and that all the events were “pop-up” events, where people made up schemes and submitted them for inclusion.
 The brochure shows a great lack of names I have heard of and a lack of descriptions of poetry: the poets are not the appeal and no claim is being made that these are artistic forces and offer a memorable literary experience.
 Instead the stress is on open mike, on workshops, and on access for the socially excluded.
 Access to what?
-Poetry is being removed from the equation and the feeling of being vaguely drunk and feeling a vague bonhomie as if in a pub quiz is the big offer.
+Poetry is being removed from the equation and the feeling of being vaguely drunk and feeling a vague bonhomie as if in a pub quiz night is the big offer.
 The event does not offer name poets because they do not expect anyone to have heard of the names.
 The poets offer workshops teaching poetry because they are afraid that nobody is able to concentrate for half an hour while listening to poetry.
 The compere at the event I attended was like the quizmaster in a pub quiz.
 There are good poets in Nottingham but none of them was in this set of performances – again due to a lack of central planning.
 Someone could have planned an event with the good local poets but in practice no-one did.
 I am not sure, but my impresion is that almost nobody was travelling from outside Nottingham - so no travel costs.
 The bearing of all this on me is that I don’t want to go out and research “performance poetry” because it’s boring – and that the audience at these events has no ability to concentrate and is not conceivably going to read a serious prose book on poetry.
 It is pointless writing about anti-literary poetry because its audience is not going to read your book.

 I have a negative vision whereby I am at an event where most of the audience is there to get their open mike spot and they don’t care to listen to anyone else’s poetry.
 And, high-achieving poets are eliminated and the outcome is four days of open mike events.